sdaberdaku/kafka2delta/README.md

 # Create Kafka Cluster and Kafka Nodepool CRs
 kubectl apply -f ./resources/kafka-cluster.yaml
 ```
+Once the Kafka cluster and the Entity operator are up, we can create the topics.
 ```shell
 # Create Kafka topics (one for each table to replicate)
 kubectl apply -f ./resources/kafka-topics.yaml